snuffop/Neovim-Config/README.md

 ## Notes

+- 2024 07 31 and now back to Obsidian again.. neorg is too immature yet..
+I still don't like markdown but It's growing on me.
 - 2024-07-14 Now Back to Neorg.
 Obsidian is too Mac ish to0 much (do it our way)
 - 2024-06-12 Migration to obsidian again as neorg is still too immature for my workflow.